shashankbist/shashankbist/README.md

 Full Stack Developer(MERN)
 --------------------------

 Hello, everyone!
 I am a passionate full stack developer with a focus on **MERN**.
-Over the past 1+ year, I have really enjoyed working on **Web Development Projects** covering wide range of domains such as **frontend, backend along with WEB3 development**, honing my skills in various frameworks and libraries like **bootstrap, material UI, React** along with backend systems such as **Node.js, express, JQuery** integrated with both **SQL & NoSQL(MongoDB)** databases, tested with **API** structures using **Postman**.
+Over the past 3+ months, I have really enjoyed working on **Web Development Projects** covering wide range of domains such as **frontend, backend along with WEB3 development**, honing my skills in various frameworks and libraries like **bootstrap, material UI, React** along with backend systems such as **Node.js, express, JQuery** integrated with both **SQL & NoSQL(MongoDB)** databases, tested with **API** structures using **Postman**.

 * 🌍  I'm based in Gurugram
 * ✉️  You can contact me at [shashankbist1@gmail.com](mailto:shashankbist1@gmail.com)
-* 🚀  I'm currently working on [Recruitment Application](http://shashank01-dev-ed.develop.lightning.force.com/lightning/page/home)
+* 🚀  I'm currently working on [Keeper App Clone](https://codesandbox.io/u/shashankbist1)
-* 🧠  I'm learning Node.js and Data Structures on JavaScript.
+* 🧠  I'm learning JavaScript along with MongoDb, Express.js, React.js, Node.js.
 * ⚡  There's no such thing as too much horsepower.

 ### Skills